Zhangyixue1537/yixuezhang.github.io/projects.md

 ---
 layout: page
-title: About
+title: Projects
 tagline: A few more words about this theme
-permalink: /about.html
+permalink: /projects.html
-ref: about
+ref: projects
 order: 0
 ---